KPBS/py3-pmp-wrapper/README.md

 >>>
 ```

-We can also go 'back' or `forward`, like a browser, re-requesting the previous document:
+We can also go `back` or `forward`, like a browser, re-requesting the previous document:

 ```python
 >>> client.back()